fossabot/fs-pro/README.md

 | ext        | string       | the extension of the file                  |
 | baseName   | string       | the name with extion of the file           |

+NOTE: changing any of this attrs will not efect the file please use the methods bellow

 ## examples
 ```js
 const { File } = require('fs-pro');